Top 5 Solar Panel Supplier Malaysia

 If you still are uncertain, give one of the suppliers a call and ask them about the details.
 We recommend GSPARX, due to the TNB backing.

-What Changed on 1 July 2025 for Solar Panel Users?
+What Changed in June 2026 for Solar Panel Users?

-Good News: NEM Users Still Get Offset for 3 Components
+Good News: Eligible Home NEM Users Still Get Offset for 3 Components

-For NEM 1.0 users, offset remains tied to displaced cost only.
+For NEM 1.0, the offset remains tied to displaced cost only.

 How Long Will Offsets Last?